wp-plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 The plugin is new, so no question is frequent.
 Ask us something ;-)

 == Changelog ==

+= 1.0.1 =
+* Fix: On some environments some labels were not being translated correctly
+* Minor changes to allow to run upgrade tasks

 = 1.0 =
 * Initial release.